 - A bit pricier

 ExpressVPN is one of the best VPNs for Chrome, thanks to its flawless security and performance.
 It is a renowned service that has availability on many platforms.
-This Chrome VPN extension encrypts data with the 256-bit encryption algorithm, ensuring your network and Wi-Fi connection is secure.
+This Chrome VPN extension encrypts data with the 256-bit encryption algorithm, ensuring your network and Wi-Fi connection are secure.
 The strict security offered by ExpressVPN minimizes the risks of data theft and hacking.

 The easy-to-use software provided by ExpressVPN ensures excellent performance.
 ExpressVPN offers unlimited bandwidth, as the servers are spread globally, which reduces the chances of sudden speed drops.
 It also allows its users to bypass the Great Firewall.
 This Chrome VPN extension offers guaranteed anonymity to its subscribers.

 The customer support offered by ExpressVPN is remarkable as well.
 It also helps unblock restricted and censored content.
 ExpressVPN is a bit pricier, but you never get compromised on quality service.
-The pricing plans include:

 - Vast server coverage